 Greater Kansas City Day is when our community works together for one unifying cause: to give the disabled and disadvantaged youth of our great city a chance to have a normal camping experience—one that would otherwise be impossible at other camps.

+On this inspiring day, volunteers and donors collaborate to raise money for the youth of Kansas City.
+The Rotary Youth Camp is the main benefactor of Greater Kansas City Day, with other local children’s charities selected each year to receive funds as well.
+Greater Kansas City Day is in collaboration with KC Monarchs baseball, and is celebrated on their opening day!
+Pennants and sponsorships are sold to celebrate and support this great event.
 Every year, thousands of Rotary Club volunteers and donors work together to make Greater Kansas City Day a success.
 In fact, it has become one of the largest one-day fundraisers in the metropolitan area, with millions of dollars raised for area charities.

 Past honorary chairs of Greater Kansas City Day include local legends like Muriel and Ewing Kauffman, Buck O’Neil, George Brett, Dick Vermeil, Dan and David Glass, Adele Hall and Henry Bloch.
 They, like so many other Kansas Citians, understand the vital mission that takes place every year on opening day.

 - Your contributions create life-changing memories -

 There are so many was to get involved with Greater Kansas City Day!

 Buy A Flag at Your local Hyvee